thisMatter.comMoneyStocksStock Valuation and Financial Ratios

 5. strong sell.

-The designations overweight, equal weight, and underweight are used in regards to portfolio weightings.
+The designations overweight, equal weight, and underweight are used regarding portfolio weightings.
 Hence, a stock with an overweight rating would be a recommendation to weigh the portfolio more heavily with the stock, since the analyst expects it to outperform the market; equal weight would indicate that the stock is expected to perform as well as the market, while an underweighted stock is forecasted to underperform the market.

 Security analysts also forecast a target price, based on their expectations of future earnings and revenues.

-For instance, Jack Grubman, who worked for Saloman Smith Barney of Citigroup as a top telecommunications analyst, allegedly upgraded his rating of AT&T, so that Saloman would be selected in managing AT&T’s large stock sale.
-He also supported WorldCom, McLeodUSA, Global Crossing, and Rhythms Netconnections—companies that filed for bankruptcy after the tech bubble burst in 2000.
+For instance, Jack Grubman, who worked for Saloman Smith Barney of Citigroup as a top telecommunications analyst, allegedly upgraded his rating of AT&T, so that Saloman would be selected in managing AT&T's large stock sale.
+He also supported WorldCom, McLeodUSA, Global Crossing, and Rhythms Netconnections — companies that filed for bankruptcy after the tech bubble burst in 2000.
 In fact, according this New York Times article, Grubman kept his buy rating on WorldCom until a few days before WorldCom announced its accounting irregularities, forcing it to declare bankruptcy shortly thereafter.

-In 2003, the SEC secured a settlement from 10 Wall Street firms—including Citigroup, Credit Suisse Group, and Goldman Sachs—of $1.4 billion for potentially misleading investors with their biased recommendations, and coerced the firms to provide independent stock research at a cost of $432.5 million for a 5-year period that ends in May, 2009.
-The settlement included a prohibition of investment banking members from reviewing or influencing research reports made by the banks’ analysts.
+In 2003, the SEC secured a settlement from 10 Wall Street firms — including Citigroup, Credit Suisse Group, and Goldman Sachs — of $1.4 billion for potentially misleading investors with their biased recommendations, and coerced the firms to provide independent stock research at a cost of $432.5 million for a 5-year period that ends in May, 2009.
+The settlement included a prohibition of investment banking members from reviewing or influencing research reports made by the banks' analysts.

 William Baker, a marketing professor at San Diego State University, conducted a study of analysts’ recommendations for stocks in the Dow Jones Industrial Average (DJIA) and the technology sector of the S&P 500, and found that stocks with buy recommendations performed no better than stocks with hold or sell recommendations, and that technology stocks with hold or sell recommendations outperformed the S&P 500 Index by 8.3% compared to 4.4% for those with buy recommendations.

-Another part of the study that examined more than 1,000 analysts’ recommendations—issued between January, 1998 and November, 2005—on stocks in the DJIA found that the recommendations were no more predictive of stock performance than could be attributed to chance.
+Another part of the study that examined more than 1,000 analysts' recommendations — issued between January, 1998 and November, 2005 — on stocks in the DJIA found that the recommendations were no more predictive of stock performance than could be attributed to chance.

 Still another study has shown that analysts' recommendations are not very valuable themselves, but that upgrades and downgrades were more indicative of future stock prices.